Clark199909/ZX_Spring_Event_Scheduler_App/README.md

 # User Event Scheduler Web App
 ## Overview
 This is a web app that enables users to create personal events and meetings with other users.
+All users can schedule personal events and some partner meetings with another user.
+Users who have manager authentication can also schedule team meetings involving multiple users.
+When events/meetings get schduled, notification emails will be automatically sent to users who got invited.
 ## Database
 <img src="database_structure.jpg" width="700" height="500"/>
 The tables are build like the graph above.
 Meeting & user and user & role relationships are all many to many relationships.
 Here the roles indicate the level of authetication that each type of account can have when using the app.